 The history of the Kentucky Equality Federation and Mr. Jordan Palmer

 Jordan Palmer founded the Kentucky Equality Federation in 2004 as a statewide organization to fight for LGBTI+ rights ("gay rights").
 Along the way, both Jordan Palmer and the Kentucky Equality Federation have made significant impacts on Kentucky history.

 From protesting former Governor Ernie Fletcher and later Representative Fischer for saying "gays had not suffered enough", sponsoring a Soulforce Equality Ride, forcing school boards to allow Gay-Straight Alliances, rallying at Northern Kentucky University and the Hazard Pavilion, forcing policy changes, organizing Kentucky's 1st Gay Marriage License Day, assisting in restoring KADAP, to successfully pushing the 1st Federal Hate Crime convictions in U.S. History, to having Kentucky's same-sex marriage ban struck down by a Kentucky judge months before the U.S. Supreme Court ruled on the issue in Kentucky Equality Federation v Commonwealth of Kentucky (based solely on Palmer's legal theory).

-The accomplishments of the Kentucky Equality Federation as well as Jordan Palmer, speak for themselves, and his impact on Kentucky history, undeniable.
+The accomplishments of the Kentucky Equality Federation, as well as Jordan Palmer, speak for themselves, and his impact on Kentucky history, is undeniable.

 Jordan Palmer also fought Prop 8 in the state of California.

 We help and assist LGBTIQ+ people who have been victims of discrimination, hate crimes, or school bullying by acting as your advocate.